 We have to derive an automated workflow solution to pick preprocessing steps and model parameters specific to document specification.
-If we can’t solve automated workflow solution to pick preprocessing step and model parameters then we will end up with a lot of configuration specific to every document specification in your application.
+If we can’t solve an automated workflow solution to pick preprocessing step and model parameters then we will end up with a lot of configuration specific to every document specification in your application.

-Google Vision Vs Microsoft OCR Vs Nuance Omnipage SDK vs ABBYY Finereader:
+Google Vision Vs Microsoft OCR Vs Nuance OmniPage SDK vs ABBYY Finereader:

 Evaluation of OCR Accuracy and Error:

-For both type of document Google and Microsoft OCR performs well.
-For ordinary document Nuance and ABBYY finereader performs well on par with Google and Microsoft OCR.
+For both type of document, Google and Microsoft OCR performs well.
+For ordinary document Nuance and ABBYY FineReader performs well on par with Google and Microsoft OCR.

 Microsoft OCR has 85% errors due to “missing character detection”.
-Whereas google vision has 53% errors due to “missing character detection”.
+Whereas google Vision has 53% errors due to “missing character detection”.
 These errors are hard to be solved by NLP programs.